Ecuador w/ Jordan Jensen | You Be Trippin' with Ari Shaffir

 Corn provides a stalk, a sturdy stalk for the beans to climb, acting as a natural trellis.

-what did you say i tried to work on a farm that was a closed-loop farm things like that where they had zero they literally brought nothing in yeah um and they brought to
+I tried to work on a farm that was a closed-loop farm that was like that, where they had zero,

-Yeah, yeah, it's not your fault, but you're not invited, yeah, totally, yeah, yeah.
+It's not your fault, but you're not invited.
+Yeah, totally.

 It won't be a good place to be on mushrooms, on heavy doses of mushrooms.

-Have you had a trip where you were like, I'm gonna kill myself?
+Have you had a trip where you're like, I'm going to kill myself?

 I get to the point where I trust in my research